WISVCH/nwerc-2024/content/schedule/welcome_speech.md

 ---

 ## Location
-The Opening ceremony takes place in the [Education Building 35](https://map.tudelftcampus.nl/poi/education-building-35/).
+The opening ceremony takes place in [Education Building 35](https://map.tudelftcampus.nl/poi/education-building-35/).
 The speeches hall (TZ2) is located on the ground floor.

 For directions, see the [Location page]({{< relref "location" >}} "Location").